simranmisra18/Bank-backend/README.md

 This proof of concept was successfully demonstrated in a local environment, but due to resource limitations and integration challenges, we couldn't integrate it with the hosted application.

+### B. LW Locks

+ LWLocks are lightweight synchronization mechanisms in PostgreSQL that protect shared resources, such as buffers and internal data structures, ensuring safe access in a multi-process environment.
+They are faster and more resource-efficient than traditional locks, making them ideal for internal database operations.
+By using LWLocks, PostgreSQL can maintain concurrency without slowing down performance.
+Serialization, on the other hand, ensures that concurrent transactions produce results as if they were executed one after the other, preventing conflicts.
+PostgreSQL achieves this through Serializable Snapshot Isolation (SSI), which helps maintain data consistency while supporting high levels of concurrency.
+This is particularly crucial for financial systems, like our distributed banking application, where data integrity and performance are both key priorities.
+ Our system is designed to handle multiple transactions simultaneously.
+This ensures that the users can perform operations like deposits, withdrawals, or transfers without waiting for other transactions to be completed.
+We have implemented Mutex locks, which are used to maintain data consistency during asynchronous operations, preventing issues such as race conditions or deadlocks.
+Mutex locks ensure atomicity in transactions by failing inconsistent operations, such as simultaneous asynchronous transactions that might conflict.
+For instance, if two deposits of $8 are processed concurrently on an account with a balance limit of
+$16, the system ensures no balance exceeds the limit.